arif-js/arif-js/README.md

 ## 🚀 Full-Stack Developer | 2x AWS Certified | Specialist in AI & Scalable Web Applications

 👋 Hi, I’m Arif.
 I design and build full-stack solutions that scale — fast, secure, and reliable.
-With 7+ years of experience and more than 100 completed projects, I turn complex ideas into smooth, production-ready systems.
+With 7+ years of experience and more than 100 completed projects, I turn complex ideas into smooth, production-ready systems.df

 ---

 ## 🛠️ Technical Expertise